Health articles

 How much fentanyl is seized at US borders each month?

-About 785 pounds in January 2026.
+About 463 pounds of fentanyl were seized at US borders in April 2026.
 Fentanyl is a synthetic opioid used medically as a pain reliever but is also trafficked illegally due to its potency.
-In 2023, the latest data available, fentanyl was involved in 69% of fatal accidental drug overdoses in the US.
+In 2024, the latest data available, fentanyl was involved in 60% of fatal accidental drug overdoses in the US.

 How widespread is the flu right now?